 I’ve been using Adobe Premiere since I first started editing nearly ten years ago, and while it’s been gaining momentum as a professional editor, I’d always been curious about Blackmagic’s DaVinci Resolve.
 With version 14 hot off the presses, I thought I’d dive in, give it a spin and see if it could replace Premiere as my go-to NLE.
 After 12 hours (straight), here are my thoughts:

 These days we have the best of both worlds; if you want the sound of tape, tubes or transformers, you can record through tape, tubes and transformers without having to worry about signal loss down the road.
-I didn’t grow up on vinyl, and I don’t have any nostalgia for low fidelity; however, there is something to the way analog gear handles high frequencies.
+I don’t have any nostalgia for low fidelity; however, there is something to the way analog gear handles high frequencies.
 I’m going to explore a couple of options for emulating that response with more precision.
 Continue reading “Digital Tape: Smoothing Out Tone”

 Note: the following post makes use of Klanghelm VUMT and TDR Limiter 6.
 To get the most out of these posts, head over to their sites and support some awesome developers!